Comprehensive Care for Gastrointestinal Disorders

-St. Francis Hospital & Heart Center® (Roslyn, NY) is rated by U.S. News & World Report as one of the best hospitals in the nation for gastroenterology and gastrointestinal surgery.
+St. Francis Hospital & Heart Center® (Roslyn, NY) is ranked by U.S. News & World Report as one of the best hospitals in the nation for gastroenterology and gastrointestinal surgery.

 All Catholic Health hospitals offer colonoscopy and endoscopy procedures, both for hospitalized patients and on an outpatient basis, at facilities across Long Island.

 Our gastroenterologists use advanced technology to diagnose and treat even the most difficult disorders affecting the GI system in areas including your esophagus, stomach, small bowel, colon, gallbladder, liver, pancreas and bile ducts.

 Colonoscopy and endoscopy procedures are commonly used diagnostic tools and critical to early detection of cancers including esophageal and colorectal.